[Please acknowledge "NOAA CoastWatch/OceanWatch" when you use data from our site and cite the particular dataset DOI as appropriate.]

 The product accuracy verified against globally distributed buoys is ~0.02 K, with a robust standard deviation of ~0.25 K. The new analysis has proven a significant success even when compared to other products that purport to have a similar resolution.
 This analysis forms the basis for other operational environmental products such as coral reef bleaching risk and ocean heat content for tropical cyclone prediction.

-The three flavors of blended SST products are night only, day/night, and diurnal warming.
-The near real-time products are generated operationally at NOAA/OSPO and reserved here by CoastWatch for the convenience of a broader number of users.
+The near real-time products are generated operationally at NOAA/OSPO and re-served by CoastWatch for the convenience of a broader number of users.
 The night only product has been reprocessed (see below) and is available from Sept.
 2002 to 2016.

 The analysis has been run for the period 1 Sept.
 2002 through 31 Dec.
 2016, incorporating reprocessed geostationary and polar-orbiting SSTs.
 This has been done primarily to furnish a consistent reference baseline for anomaly-based products such as those generated by Coral Reef Watch.